 Heather McLean made her World Cup debut in 2013-14, competing in the first two stops of the circuit.
-The following season she was on the World Cup full time and competed at both the World Single Distances Championships and World Sprint Championships.
+The following season she was on the World Cup roster full time and competed at both the World Single Distances Championships and World Sprint Championships.

 But that summer, something felt off as she tried to resume training.
 Emotionally exhausted and unmotivated, she was eventually diagnosed with anxiety and depression.
 In researching how to cope with mental illness, she realized the importance of being honest about her feelings and now focuses a lot on recovery and self-care.
 With that fresh mindset, McLean posted her career-best finish at the World Single Distances Championships in 2017 when she finished fifth in the 500m at the Gangneung Oval in PyeongChang to be Canada’s top skater in the event.
-She was also the top Canadian woman at the 2017 World Sprint Championships with her seventh-place finish.
+She was also the top Canadian woman at the 2017 World Sprint Championships with her career-best seventh-place finish.

 McLean had served as a forerunner at Vancouver 2010, skating around the Richmond Olympic Oval to test the timing system before each event, an experience she has called the “most amazing three weeks” of her life.
-Since 2015, one of McLean’s training partners has been 2010 and 2014 Olympic 500m champion Lee Sang Hwa of South Korea, who she refers to her as a sister and has been a great source of advice.
+She made her official Olympic debut at PyeongChang 2018 where she competed in the 500m and 1000m.

 Notable International Results

-ISU World Single Distances Championships: 2017 - 5th (500m), 19th (1000m); 2016 - 9th (500m), 23rd (mass start); 2015 - 22nd (500m)
+ISU World Single Distances Championships: 2021 - 7th (500m), 9th (1000m); 2020 - 14th (500m), 19th (1000m); 2019 - 10th (500m), 12th (1000m), SILVER (team sprint); 2017 - 5th (500m), 19th (1000m); 2016 - 9th (500m), 23rd (mass start); 2015 - 22nd (500m)

-ISU World Sprint Championships: 2017 - 7th (overall); 2016 - 12th (overall); 2015 - 23rd (overall)
+ISU World Sprint Championships: 2020 - 16th (overall); 2019 - 12th (overall); 2017 - 7th (overall); 2016 - 12th (overall); 2015 - 23rd (overall)